-This paper sets out the proposed aims for 2024/25 for the measures which are reported to the Scottish Ambulance Service Board and sub committees.
+This paper sets out the proposed aims for 2025/26 for the measures which are reported to the Scottish Ambulance Service Board and sub committees.

-These measures were approved by the Scottish Ambulance Service (SAS) Board in September 2022 and this paper set out the proposed improvement aims for 2024/25 on the journey to reaching the ultimate aims which were discussed at the Board Development Session on 24 April 2024.
+These measures were approved by the Scottish Ambulance Service (SAS) Board in September 2022 and this paper set out the proposed improvement aims for 2025/26 on the journey to reaching the ultimate aims.